Should I Buy A Luxury Home or Luxury Condo?

 So once you’ve decided where you want your luxury accommodation to be located, we can next break it down to the choice between a luxury single family house, or a luxury condominium.
 On the surface, the differences may seem simple, but when you get down to the nitty-gritty, the differences may not be quite as apparent.

 For the most part, the differences between a luxury condo and a luxury home boil down to two things: shared community property, and proximity to neighbors.
 Condos often come with a known set of amenities and features that single family homes don’t.
 Inversely, single family luxury homes are different from condos in many ways too.
 But the waters can get muddy.
 For example, usually, condos have rules and regulations that all owners must follow.
 Condos are almost always governed by a homeowner’s association (HOA) that sets rules for all residents to follow.
-In the world of luxury, HOA managers may choose to fancy up their name to balance out their high price tag by calling themselves a “Corporate Body”, “Commonhold”, “Strata Council”, or just simply a “Condominium Association”.
+In the world of luxury, HOA managers may choose to fancy up their name to balance out their high price tag by calling themselves a “Corporate Body”, “Commonhold”, “Strata Council”, or just simply a “Condominium Association” with condo docs.
 Whatever they call themselves, they are basically an organization of (usually elected) owners who set up rules and regulations for all occupants to follow.
 At the end of the day, they’re all just Homeowner’s Associations and can be both beneficial and aggravating to individual owners.
 Now, as I mentioned before about muddy waters, luxury single family homes can also be located in tracts or subdivisions governed by a homeowner’s association.
 So you can’t say that either is immune to having someone else tell you what you can or can’t do with your luxury residence.

 Condos are also known to have shared “common use areas”, which are places in the condo community that everyone has access to equally.
 Grounds, common hallways, staircases, clubhouses, gyms, pools, etc., are just a few examples of shared common areas.
 These areas are usually maintained by the HOA and are not the responsibility of the individual owner or occupant.
 If you live in a luxury condo, someone else usually maintains all the common areas, including landscaping, building exteriors, roofs, pools, playgrounds, tennis courts, waterfront docks, or whatever else it may be that the community offers as part of the big package.